rTarazi1105/Logos/README.md

 Overview/Story:
 Logos is designed to represent any logical or mathematical statement and to help prove theorems and run math processes.

-Some of us have a Math minor and have always found that proving theorems helped me learn math.
+Some of us have a Math minor and have always found that proving theorems helped us learn math.
 Now with the rise of AI, we saw that these language models were deficient in logic.
 Therefore, we wanted to represent statements in code so that a machine can find connections and generate new theorems.
 It has probably been done before, but hopefully this will be done more efficiently than ever before, by reducing math to its simplest forms.

 Features:
 - Primitive types are statements and values